hunter-teacher-cert/curdev_unit_plan_game_of_pong/unit_plan_pdf.md

 ### Wrap Up-
 #### Make sure to save your work
 #### AND
-####Log off
+#### Log off

 ---

-## LO: To introduce the concept variables to save a value throughout the execution of a program.
+## 3. LO: To introduce the concept variables to save a value throughout the execution of a program.
 ---

 #### Class Activities: